Graph Neural Networks are Inherently Good Generalizers: Insights by Bridging GNNs and MLPs: Empirical Evaluation

-\textbf{Competitors.} For fair comparison, we set the layer number and hidden size to the same values for GNN, PMLP and MLP in the same dataset, namely all models can be viewed as sharing the same `backbone'.
-Furthermore, for variants PMLP$_{SGC}$ and PMLP$_{APP}$, we consider comparison with SGC and APPNP, respectively, and slightly modify their original architectures: for SGC, we use a multi-layer neural network instead of one-layer after linear message passing, and for APPNP, we remove the residual connection (i.e., $\alpha=0$) such that the message passing scheme is aligned with other models.
+\paragraph{Baselines.} For fair comparison, we set the layer number and hidden size to the same values for GNN, PMLP and MLP in the same dataset, namely all models can be viewed as sharing the same `backbone'.
+Furthermore, for variants PMLP$_{SGC}$ and PMLP$_{APP}$, we consider comparison with SGC and APPNP, respectively, and slightly modify their original architectures.
+For SGC, we use a multi-layer neural network instead of one-layer after linear message passing.
+For APPNP, we remove the residual connection (i.e., $\alpha=0$) such that the message passing scheme is aligned with other models.
 We basically use GCN convolution for MP layer and ReLU activation for FF layer for all models unless otherwise stated.
 PMLPs use the MLP architecture for validation.
-Detailed descriptions on hyperparameter settings are deferred to Appendix~\ref{app_detail}.